pimpale/todo-app/frontend/README.md

 ### Asynchronous Network Calls

-todo-app must communicate with the backend to render persisted data, or submit data to persist.
+Todo-app must communicate with the backend to render persisted data, or submit data to persist.
 Our app uses standard POST requests over HTTP to communicate, as we don't require any special functionality.

 In JavaScript, there are two ways to submit data: